The Mouse That Roared: Background

 Wibberley got the idea from the US peace treaty negotiated with Japan by John Foster Dulles, which included generous amounts of aid to Japan.
 He wrote an article for the Los Angeles Times which suggested that his native Ireland make a token invasion of the US to get aid.
 He then developed this into a novel changing Ireland to the Duchy of Grand Fenwick.

 Reception

 Anthony Boucher praised the novel as "utterly delightful...a very nearly perfect book, on no account to be missed".

 Adaptations

 Film adaptation

 The Mouse That Roared was made into a 1959 film starring Peter Sellers in three roles - Duchess Gloriana XII; Count Rupert Mountjoy, the Prime Minister; and Tully Bascomb, the military leader - and Jean Seberg, as Helen Kokintz, as an added love interest.
 Other cast members included: William Hartnell as Sergeant-at-Arms Will Buckley; David Kossoff as Professor Alfred Kokintz; Leo McKern as Benter the opposition leader; MacDonald Parke as General Snippet; and Austin Willis as the United States Secretary of Defense.
-In 1963, a sequel, based on The Mouse on the Moon, was released.
+In 1963, a film sequel, based on The Mouse on the Moon, was released.